alexpaul/AVFoundation-MediaFeed/README.md

 Introduction to AVFoundation and AVKit frameworks.

-In this lesson we will be building an app that captures video and plays back the content in a **CALayer** or the built-in AVPlayerViewController.
+In this lesson we will be building an app that captures video and plays back the content in a **CALayer** or the built-in **AVPlayerViewController**.

 ## Objectives